 ACEP's Agricultural Land Easements (ALE) protects the long-term viability of the nation's food supply by preventing conversion of productive working lands to non-agricultural uses while supporting environmental quality, wildlife habitat, historic preservation and protection of open spaces.
 State and local governments, non-governmental organizations and Native American Tribes that have farmland or grassland protection programs are eligible to partner with NRCS to protect farmland through easements.

 Wetland reserve easements (WRE) help landowners reduce damage from flooding, recharge groundwater, restore, enhance and protect habitat for wildlife, and provide outdoor recreational and educational opportunities.
 Eligible landowners can choose to enroll in a permanent or 30-year easement.
 Tribal landowners also have the option of enrolling in 30-year contracts.

-To learn about ACEP and other technical and financial assistance available through Indiana NRCS conservation programs, contact your District Conservationist Debbie Knepp at (574) 936-2024 Ext.
+To learn about ACEP and other technical and financial assistance available through Indiana NRCS conservation programs, visit www.nrcs.usda.gov/GetStarted or contact your District Conservationist Deborah Knepp at (574) 936-2024 Ext.
 4.